-Gogglebox Entertainment for BBC Two, 12 March 2012 to present
+Gogglebox Entertainment for BBC Two, 12 March to 2 November 2012 (40 episodes in 2 series)

 Breakaway has a set of rules which manage to be simultaneously incredibly simple in principle and stupendously complicated in execution.
 Ok, so, here comes the simple version: 6 contestants mill about as a ‘team’ until one (or, normally, two) of them decides to go all-or-nothing to try to steal the entire prize pot.